SeriousOldMan/Simulator-Controller/Documentation/Classes Reference.md

 Shows the button box window according to the visibility rules defined in the configuration.
 This method is called automatically by the framework after each potential visual change.

 #### *hide()*
 Hides the button box window again.
-This method is automatically called, after the visible duration defined in the configuration has elapsed with no trigger event in between.
+This method is automatically called, after the visible duration defined in the configuration has elapsed with no hardware trigger event in between.